y8han/Self-calibration/README.md

 * Need to introduce error analysis method
 * Need to figure out how to "add" noise to each image point
 * Need to figure out the specific configuration of extrinsic matrix in the real-world application

+## Update(2020.3.3)
+For more about error analysis, there are some good papers:
+1. Robust Recovery of the Epipolar Geometry for an Uncalibrated Stereo Rig

+* It compares the linear algebra method with optimization method.
+The first one could provide with a non-iterative computation method, but is really sensitive to noise.

+* It also tells that the sub-pixel position of points are important sepcially in the case where a small number of points are used(as in this case).
+This could remind us of the importance of how to achieve the sub-pixel accuracy by edge or corner estimation.

+* Hence, if we want to improve the accuray of the homography matrix obtained , we need to find a method to ensure sub-pixel accuracy.

+2. In Defense of the 8-point Algorithm
+* It emphasizes the importance of the data normalization before minimization.
+Also, it tells the data normalization could be routinely carried out.
+In openCV source code, it is done in the function findHomography().

+3. Multi-view Geometry

+* In chapter 4, it illustrates the difference between algebraic error and geometric error more detaily.
+* We should try to adopt an optimization method to find the best homography matrix for minimizing the geometric error.

+4. Minimizing Algebraic Error in Geometric Estimation Problems
+* It mainly tells even if we use algebraic error(most people say that they do not minimizer the "right thing"), some few constraints could help improve the accuracy of the results.

+* We decide first to try minimize algebraic error with more constraints and if it doesn't work, use optimization method in order to minimize geometric error as suggested in Multi-view Geometry.

 ## References
 [1] Zhengyou Zhang, "[Flexible camera calibration by viewing a plane from unknown orientations](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=791289)," Proceedings of the Seventh IEEE International Conference on Computer Vision, Kerkyra, Greece, 1999, pp. 666-673 vol.1.